eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 `MCAP <https://github.com/foxglove/mcap>`_ is a modular container format and logging library for pub/sub messages with arbitrary message serialization.
 It is primarily intended for use in robotics applications, and works well under various workloads, resource constraints, and durability requirements.
-MCAP C++ library is packed within |ddsrecorder| as a header-only, but its dependencies need to be installed using the package manager of the appropriate Linux distribution.
+MCAP C++ library is packed within |ddsrecord| as a header-only, but its dependencies need to be installed using the package manager of the appropriate Linux distribution.
 For example, on Ubuntu use the command:

 .. code-block:: bash